 For more information, please contact our IT Coordinator, Library on 9911 6308.

-Meditation sessions will take place between the following dates:
+Meditation sessions will take place each week as follows:

 For more information, please contact Keiran McPhail on 0416 217 445.

 Multicultural storytimes are an interactive mix of songs, stories and craft in Korean and Mandarin & Cantonese languages for children aged 3-4 years and their parents and carers.

 Mandarin and Cantonese language sessions are run every second Monday from 10-11am - will re-commence soon.